vsigno/GH_WebMap/README.md

-# GH_WebMap
-Just a simple leaflet map used for a GitHub workshop.
+Just a simple Leaflet map used for a GitHub workshop.